wraith-wireless/wraith/README.md

 NOTE:
 In earlier versions < 0.1.x, Iyri did not handle database writes/updates.
-Rather this was handled by a an additional module colocated with the database that the sensor would pass data to.
-It was with great relunctance that I removed this 'mediator', and moved database functionality directly to the sensor, primarily as it would restrict wraith to a single platform i.e. expanding to a central database and multiple sensors will be very difficult.
+Rather this was handled by an additional module colocated on the same system as database that the sensor would pass data to.
+It was with great relunctance that I removed this 'mediator', and moved database functionality directly to the sensor, primarily for two reasons:
+ * it would restrict wraith to a single platform i.e. expanding to a central database and multiple sensors will be very difficult.
+ * sensors could be used on 'minimal' systems i.e. routers and other embedded systems
 However, there were two primary reasons for doing so:
  * I wanted to push more autonomy and intelligence into the sensor which would require the sensor to parse out radiotap and mpdu (no point in doing this twice)
  * frames (as strings) were being passed through multiple connection, queues and